-The name Harris used was revani, and he wrote about it as a Greek cake.
-Actually it’s a common through much of the Eastern Mediterranean, Levant, Maghreb and Middle East and is also known by the alternative spelling ravani, and by other names such as basbousa, hareesa/harisa, namoura and kalbelouz.
-Some versions appear to feature coconut.
+The name Harris used was revani (alternatively ravani), and he wrote about it as a Greek cake.
+Actually, similar and related cakes made with almonds, semolina and citrus syurp are common through much of the Eastern Mediterranean, Levant, Maghreb and Middle East.
+These are known as basbousa (rendered into English in various spellings), hareesa/harisa, namoura and kalbelouz.
+Some versions also feature coconut.
 I don’t fancy this as syrup is spiced up with cinnamon, cloves and orange and in tandem with the flavour of almonds, I think the coconut would be a bit much.

 I’ve added a little orange blossom water to the original recipe.
 In part to boost that orangey-ness, but also as I find it’s the sort of ingredient that gets pushed to back of the cupboard and forgotten until it’s a decade over its best-before date.
 So I want to keep using it.
 Harris’s recipe featured brandy, but I don’t have any, I’m not sure what it would add, and I’m pretty certain that when this cake it made in Muslim nations it wouldn’t contain any booze.